Site last updated: Thursday, November 14, 2024

 “It was the first time, they say, that a hurricane ever came directly through Lakeland,” Hoffman said.

-Hoffman moved from Western Pennsylvania to Central Florida in 2023, moving into a double-wide trailer in the 55-and-over Lakeland Junction neighborhood, which once belonged to her parents.
+Hoffman moved from Western Pennsylvania to Central Florida in 2023, moving into a double-wide trailer which once belonged to her parents in the 55-and-over Lakeland Junction neighborhood.

 “My mom and dad had a place down here, and they passed away,” Hoffman said.
 “When I retired, I either had to stay up there or down here, and I always wanted to live in Florida.
 So I came on down.”

-“Everybody was evacuated that was in trailers and double-wides and stuff like that,” Hoffman said.
+“Everybody was evacuated who was in trailers and double-wides and stuff like that,” Hoffman said.

-With President Joe Biden aboard, Marine One surveys areas affected by Hurricane Milton in Florida, from Tampa to St. Petersburg, Sunday, Oct.
-13, 2024.
-AP Photo/Manuel Balce Ceneta
+With President Joe Biden aboard, Marine One surveys areas affected by Hurricane Milton in Florida, from Tampa to St. Petersburg, on Sunday, Oct.
+13. Associated Press

-However, before she took off for relative safety, she made sure to limit the potential damage to her parents’ old trailer.
+However, before she took off for relative safety, she made sure to limit the potential damage to her parents’ former home.

 “I disconnected my water at the main valve at the end of my driveway,” Hoffman said.
 “That way, if anything broke in my house, my house wasn’t getting flooded.”

-Although Hoffman was unhurt and her temporary shelter stood up to the storm, she described the experience of Milton as frightening, as Lakeland endured winds of over 100 miles per hour.
+Although Hoffman was unhurt and her temporary shelter stood up to the storm, she described the experience of Milton as frightening, as Lakeland endured winds of more than 100 miles per hour.

 “The high winds were really bad at 1 in the morning,” Hoffman said.
 “Some of the houses lost shingles, and a guy up the road lost his roof.”